sewen007/hoiltr/README.md

 True or False indicating whether or not you want all the values in the scoring column to be normalized to a value between 0 and 1

+Contact Seun at sma.olulana@gmail.com if you have any questions.